 This course explores distinct characteristics of Korean art and material culture from the Three Kingdoms to the Chosŏn dynasty.
 Students investigate a diverse range of materials including burial object, Buddhist art, decorative art, painting, calligraphy, and architecture with special attention to religion, patronage, and gender.
 The class includes the demonstration of basic techniques of painting, calligraphy, and seal carving, which provides an opportunity for students to understand the significance of materiality in art and a critical tool to analyze visual and material culture of Korea.

 This class explores distinct characteristics of paintings including Buddhist paintings, landscape paintings, portraits, paintings of flowers and animals, documentary paintings, and decorative court paintings during the Koryŏ and the Chosŏn dynasties.
 The critical issues such as materiality, politics, patronage, religion, and gender will be covered in class.
-The aim of this course is to understand the stylistic developments of important artists, the formation of major school, and the establishment of critical theories in regard to social, historical, and intellectual contexts.
+The aim of this course is to understand the stylistic developments of important artists, the formation of major schools, and the establishment of critical theories in regard to social, historical, and intellectual contexts.

-This class will acquaint students with the artistic styles, traditions, and techniques in the history of ceramics in China, Japan, and Korea from the tenth to the eighteenth centuries.
-With particular attention to the social and intellectual climate across geographical boundaries, the class discusses domestic and export ceramics, changes in aesthetic concept, consumption and collecting, as well as interaction with other cultures.
+This class will acquaint students with the artistic styles, traditions, and techniques in the history of ceramics in China, Japan, and Korea from the tenth to the eighteenth centuries., with particular attention to the social and intellectual climate across geographical boundaries.
+The class discusses domestic and export ceramics, changes in aesthetic concept, consumption and collecting, as well as interaction with other cultures.
 Through a comparative approach, this class aims to understand the vibrant cultural dynamics in East Asia.